 Villanova student-athletes compete in eleven varsity sports for men and thirteen varsity sports for women.
-Faculty, staff and students have access to fitness centers, swimming pool, intramural and extramural competition in a wide variety of sports, and club sports (see www3.villanova.edu/recreation).
+Faculty, staff and students have access to fitness centers, swimming pool, intramural and extramural competition in a wide variety of sports (see www3.villanova.edu/recreation).